SAP Service Cloud V2 Migration Guide: From C4C to V2 in 6–10 Months

 SAP Sales Cloud Consultant, Spadoom AG

-SAP Service Cloud V2 is not an upgrade from C4C — it’s a reimplementation.
-The data model, APIs, UI, and extensibility framework are all different.
-Organisations that treat it as a version bump hit serious problems in the final migration phases.
-According to SAP’s Q4 2025 earnings, 67% of cloud orders now include Business AI (Futurum Group, 2026), and V2 is the only Service Cloud version that supports these AI capabilities.
+Let me get this out of the way: SAP Service Cloud V2 is not an upgrade from C4C.
+It’s a reimplementation.
+Different data model.
+Different APIs.
+Different UI.
+Different extensibility framework.
+Companies that treat it like a version bump run into serious trouble during the final migration phases.
+According to SAP’s Q4 2025 earnings, 67% of cloud orders now include Business AI (Futurum Group, 2026).
+And V2 is the only Service Cloud version that supports those AI capabilities.

-A typical migration for a mid-size organisation (50–200 service agents) takes 6–10 months from assessment to go-live.
-Here’s the process.
-For a broader look at what SAP Service Cloud V2 delivers — pricing, Joule AI, and industry use cases — see our SAP Service Cloud V2 solution page.
+For a mid-size organisation (50–200 service agents), expect 6–10 months from assessment to go-live.
+Here’s how we approach it.
+For the full picture on what Service Cloud V2 delivers, including pricing, Joule AI, and industry use cases, check our SAP Service Cloud V2 solution page.

 What Actually Changes in V2?

 SAP rebuilt Service Cloud from scratch on BTP and HANA Cloud.
-According to Deloitte’s 2026 survey, 66% of organisations report productivity gains from AI, but only 34% achieve deep transformation (Deloitte, 2026).
-V2’s architecture is designed for that deeper tier — but getting there requires understanding what breaks in the migration.
+That’s not marketing speak.
+It’s a proper ground-up rebuild.
+Deloitte’s 2026 survey puts it in perspective: 66% of organisations report productivity gains from AI, but only 34% manage deep transformation (Deloitte, 2026).
+V2’s architecture is built for that deeper tier.
+But you need to understand what breaks in the migration to get there.

-Technical platform: V2 runs on SAP BTP.
+Technical platform.
+V2 runs on SAP BTP.
 C4C’s proprietary cloud stack is retired.
-This means different deployment, monitoring, and administration tools.
+Different deployment, different monitoring, different admin tools.
+Everything changes.

-APIs: C4C OData endpoints are replaced by V2’s REST/OData API-first design.
+APIs.
+C4C OData endpoints are gone.
+V2 uses a REST/OData API-first design.
 Every integration built on C4C APIs needs a rebuild.
+No shortcuts.

-UI: The end-user interface is completely new — role-based, modern, and purpose-built.
+UI.
+Completely new.
+Role-based, modern, purpose-built.
 C4C’s Fiori-style interface is retired.

-Extensibility: C4C’s PDI/SDK extensions are replaced by BTP-native services (Node.js, Java, CAP).
-More powerful, but requires different skills.
+Extensibility.
+C4C’s PDI/SDK extensions give way to BTP-native services (Node.js, Java, CAP).
+More powerful, yes, but requires different skills.
 For a feature-by-feature comparison, see our Service Cloud V2: What’s Different guide.

 What’s the 5-Step Migration Process?